jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 Janeway didn’t get the sense that Valen was lying about that point.
 “Could it have something to do with the increased levels of theta radiation?”
 She asked.

-Valen mulled over his question for a moment.
+Valen mulled over her question for a moment.
 “Perhaps.”
 He said.
 “We’ve never tried locating the source of the radiation.
 I try to stay away from it to conserve power.”

 “Maybe after we retrieve our property from the Raider, we can investigate the source.”
 Janeway proposed.
 “It may give us a clue as to why the vortexes are more active here.”